EASL-LLM-LTU/LLM-Bias-Analysis/README.md

 # Ctrl-BIAS: EASL Framework for Measuring Bias in Large Language Models

-This repository implements and documents the **Ctrl-BIAS** project — an adaptation of the **EASL (Efficient Annotation of Scalar Labels)** framework for evaluating bias in Large Language Model (LLM) outputs.
+This repository implements and documents the **Ctrl-BIAS** project — an adaptation of the **EASL (Efficient Annotation of Scalar Labels)** (Sakaguchi & Van Durme, 2018) framework for evaluating bias in Large Language Model (LLM) outputs.

-It provides all components needed to reproduce the workflow, from prompt generation through statistical analysis.
+It provides all components needed to reproduce the workflow, from prompt generation through to statistical analysis.

 ---

-## 🎯 Purpose
+## Purpose

 The Ctrl-BIAS pipeline combines **human judgment** with **automated Bayesian updating** to measure bias efficiently across multiple domains: